Below are answers to Admissions and Record's most commonly asked questions.

 For official transcripts being sent to all other colleges and universities, please go the National Student Clearinghouse.
 Note: there is a fee associated with this request.

-To have transcripts sent from another institution to TMCC, you must order the transcript directly from the school you previously attended.
+To have transcripts sent from another institution to TMCC, you must order the transcript directly from the institution you previously attended.
 Contact the institution to find out their requirements, transcript request forms and costs.
-To have to transcript sent to TMCC, include the following information:
+Official electronic transcripts can be sent to email@example.com.
+To have to transcript sent to TMCC via mail please use the following address:

 Truckee Meadows Community College